 This is because keeping pace with new technologies and upgrading one's knowledge and skills are crucial for career advancement in the IT industry.
 Achieving credible entry-level or professional IT credentials is one way of demonstrating current benchmarked expertise in specific technologies and platforms as well as solid commitment to career progression.

 Earning in-demand professional credentials can be challenging even for experienced tech pros, because many exams are performance-based.
 You need comprehensive hands-on experience in the objectives tested on the exam.

-If you don’t have the opportunity to develop the required practical skills at work, then consider lab training options available from certification providers as well as authorised training partners.
+If you don't have the opportunity to develop the required practical skills at work, then consider lab training options available from certification providers as well as authorized training partners.
 Though preparing to get certified alongside a full-time job is arduous, it is possible to make time to earn the credential of your choice with proper planning and strong self-discipline.

 To help you plan your time accordingly, we've researched eight tips that can help you fit study around work, family, and other commitments.

 1) Schedule an exam date according to the preparation time you would need.

 Preparing for a certification exam takes time even for experienced IT professionals.
 According to an article by Emily Matzelle on the official blog of tech industry association CompTIA, eight weeks is enough to prepare for CompTIA's exams, such as those required for CompTIA A+, CompTIA Network+, and CompTIA Security+.

 For advanced certifications, one would likely need three months or more, depending on the level of difficulty, the number of exams, and how much relevant hands-on experience the candidate has.
 It's very important that you give yourself enough time to prepare.

 The strongest determining factors here are the extent of practical experience you have in the specialization for which you seek certification, the number of exams one must pass, and the level of certification being sought: entry-level, professional, or expert.